-- 5.1 It is recommended that Members:

-- i) Note the report.

-- ii) Approve the 2007/2008 Statement of Accounts.
+- 5.1 It is recommended that Members: - i) Note the report. - ii) Approve the Final 2007/2008 Statement of Accounts detailed at Appendix A, which incorporates the changes agreed with the Auditor. - iii) Instruct the Chief Financial Officer to implement any actions recommended in the Annual Governance Report.

-APPENDIX A
+4.2 APPENDIX A